panglat/-code-challenge-minesweeper/README.md

 ## Board

-Once the player sets the game, the boar is show.
+Once the player sets the game, the boar is shown.

 ![Board](https://panglat.github.io/code-challenge-minesweeper/images/02_board.png 'Game board ready to play')

-If the player uncovers a bomb, the player loses and the game ends.
+If the player reveals a bomb, the player loses and the game ends.

 ![Board](https://panglat.github.io/code-challenge-minesweeper/images/03_lost.png 'The player has lost')

-If the player uncovers all tiles without uncovers a bomb, they wins.
+If the player reveals all tiles without uncovers a bomb, they win.

 ![Board](https://panglat.github.io/code-challenge-minesweeper/images/04_won.png 'The player has won')